by Dr. Lawrence Wilson

 Lithium used as a poison.
 It is possible to poison a person with lithium.
 It is almost odorless and tasteless in some forms, and does not cause immediate symptoms.
 However, used for a while it builds up in the brain where it can cause many problems.

 I do not use lithium supplements often.
 However, they have proven helpful in a few cases, as described below:

-2. Protection from the use of psycho-active medications or others that build up in the brain.
+1. Protection from the use of psychiatric medications or others that build up in the brain.
 Lithium may help protect the brain of a person who must take psycho-active medications such as anti-depressants, anti-convulsants and other drugs that affect the brain.

 TOXICITY OF LITHIUM